Gazzinho/pbid-url-shortener/README.md

 ### Full docker via docker-compose

-1) I had some issues with TSC within the docker image build, so the first step is currently to compile the graphql server typescript (TODO: fix this so `docker build` can run `tsc`)
-  1) (from project root) `cd server && yarn install && yarn run build`
-2) Run via docker compose
+1) Run via docker compose
   1) `cd <project-root>` (if you are not already)
   2) `docker-compose up -d`
   3) Optional: monitor the logs `docker-compose logs -f`
 3) Open your browser to http://localhost:3000 and Shorten some URLs!

-Optional: Query the graphql directly with Graphqlic at http://localhost:8000/graphql
+Optional: Query the graphql directly with GraphiQL at http://localhost:8000/graphql

 ### Hybrid docker/direct commands